New York City ethnic enclaves: Brooklyn

 On Atlantic Avenue between the East River and Flatbush Avenue, there is also a significant population of Middle Easterners.
 There are a few shops which still exist in this street, such as Sahadi's.
 A little part of this community remained in the neighborhoods Boerum Hill and Park Slope.

 There is also a significant Middle Eastern population in Midwood, Brooklyn and Bay Ridge, Brooklyn.

-Especially Bay Ridge has a dramatically growing concentration of Arabs.
-You can find a lot of Yemenis and Palestinians in this neighborhood.